jakubgg/page-slide/README.md

 # Page slide demo
 A small application that uses [weblinc/jquery.smoothState.js](https://github.com/weblinc/jquery.smoothState.js) to load page contents and add a smooth transition between pages.
-In this case, the pages are placed in a matrix that has three levels (see [Notes](#notes)).
-Although, in this demo, you can navigate from any page to any other page, not all page navigations have a transition.
-Only the options listed in the table in the notes have a page transition according to the following logic:
+In this case, the pages are placed in a matrix that has three levels (see [Matrix](#page-matrix)).
+Although, in this demo, you can navigate from any page to any other page, not all page navigation possibilities have a transition.
+Only the options listed in the table (see [Matrix](#page-matrix)) have a page transition according to the following logic:

 - Navigating from level 1: